Copyright at UC

 Copyright Agency Limited (CAL)

 CAL is a collecting agency under the Copyright Act 1968 (Cth) and collects monies from educational and other institutions to distribute to copyright owners to recompense them for the copying of their material.
 The following information has been supplied by CAL and is provided as an information service only.
-The University of Canberra is not responsible for the information contained in the CAL brochure and disclaims all liability for any injury, loss or damage suffered by any person using or acting on the information contained in the CAL brochure.
+The University of Canberra is not responsible for the information contained in the CAL brochure and disclaims all liability for any injury, loss or damage suffered by any person using or acting on the information contained in the CAL website.